Dual-branch Prompting for Multimodal Machine Translation: Method

-\textbf{Multimodal Transformer.} The Multimodal Transformer \cite{yao-wan-2020-multimodal} is an efficient architecture specifically designed for MMT (Multimodal Machine Translation).
-It achieves this by replacing the single-modal self-attention layer in the Transformer \cite{vaswani2017attention} encoder with a cross-modal self-attention layer, enabling the model to process both text and visual inputs simultaneously, thereby learning multimodal representations guided by image-perception attention from text representations.
-The source language word sequence $x$ is represented as $H^{x} = \left \{h_{1}^{x},...,h_{N}^{x}\right \}$, and the image $I\in\mathbb{R}^{H\times W\times3}$ is represented as $H^{i} = \left \{h_{1}^{i},...,h_{K}^{i}\right \}$, where $N$ represents the length of the source sentence, and $K$ represents the number of image features.
-In the multimodal self-attention layer, the text and visual representations are further concatenated to form joint representations as query vectors:
+\textbf{Multimodal Transformer.} We adopt the Multimodal Transformer \cite{yao2020multimodal} as our base architecture.
+It extends the standard Transformer \cite{vaswani2017attention} by replacing the single-modal self-attention layer in the encoder with a cross-modal self-attention layer, enabling the simultaneous processing of text and visual inputs.
+Let the source language sequence be $H^{x} = \{h_{1}^{x}, \ldots, h_{N}^{x}\}$ and the image representation be $H^{i} = \{h_{1}^{i}, \ldots, h_{K}^{i}\}$, where $N$ is the source sentence length and $K$ is the number of image features.
+In the multimodal self-attention layer, text and visual representations are concatenated to form joint query vectors:

 where $W^i$ is a learnable weight matrix.
-The text representations $H^x$ are used as key and value vectors.
-Finally, the output of the multimodal self-attention layer is calculated as follows:
+The text representations $H^x$ serve as key and value vectors.
+The output of the multimodal self-attention layer is calculated as:

 where $\tilde{\alpha}_{ij}$ are the self-attention scores computed by the softmax function: